banzaman/Awesome-books/README.md

 To get a local copy up and running follow these simple example steps.

 ### Setup
-- Click the green `Code` button on the repo
+- Click the green `Code` button on the repo.
 - In your local PC, open your terminal in the folder you would like to clone the project.
 - Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/banzaman/Awesome-books`
 - On the terminal, navigate into the directory like so: `cd Awesome-books`